nus-cs2113-AY2122S1/tp/docs/UserGuide.md

  | 3    | S1231234A | John Smith           | 91234567  | johnsmit@eg.com      | Qweqwqwenoiqwenqw    |
  -----------------------------------------------------------------------------------------------------
 ```

+####Notes:

+* The attributes given do not have to be in full.
+* At least one attribute must be present.
+* Hidden patients will also be displayed.
+* An empty value for a parameter will return rows with an empty value for the particular parameter
+    * e.g. `find n/ e/` will show all patients with empty Name and Email.

 ### Hide a patient: `hide`